rianadon/timer-bar-card/README.md

 ## Integration support status

 <pre><code><b>🚧️ Did you configure the card for another integration? 🚧</b>
 I'd love to add it here!
-Please submit an [issue][#integration-issue]/PR with the integration name and your configuration!
+Please submit an <a href="https://github.com/rianadon/timer-bar-card/issues/new?template=tell-me-about-an-integration-you-got-working.md">issue</a>/PR with the integration name and your configuration!
 </code></pre>

 | Integration                    | Status               | Extra configuration required                             |